Javascript is not enabled.

 This summer, an increasing number of people are finding that their sniffles, sore throat and cough aren’t allergies but actually COVID-19.

-Cases of COVID are increasing in many areas of the U.S., the latest data from the Centers for Disease Control and Prevention shows, as are emergency room visits and hospitalizations from the virus, particularly among people age 65-plus.
-Even deaths, which remain low compared to previous pandemic peaks, are once again creeping up.
+Cases of COVID infections are increasing in many areas of the U.S., the latest data from the Centers for Disease Control and Prevention (CDC) shows, as are emergency room visits and hospitalizations.
+Even deaths, which remain low compared with previous pandemic peaks, are creeping up.

 Wondering what steps you need to take if you test positive for COVID-19?